Our Story, Our Street - Quality Street - Year 2

-Quality Street will build mutually beneficial, cross-generational connections in Leyton, increasing happiness and wellbeing, across three generations living in the area.
-Each year, a new annual street festival will be co-designed with the school and other partners, to celebrate and showcase all ages in the community.
+Quality Street is building mutually beneficial, cross-generational connections in Leyton, increasing happiness and wellbeing, across three generations living in the area

 How to get involved with Quality Street